Attend a meeting

 Other ways of getting involved

-You can play an important role in the Council's overview and scrutiny function.
+You can play an important role in the Council's Scrutiny function.

 You can submit a petition to the Council.